vbmelo/github_finder/README.md

 # github_finder
-This project's goal is to recap my knowledge of Typescript in a simple GitHub Profile finder application!
+This project's goal is to recap my knowledge of Typescript in React.Js.

+## It's a simple GitHub Profile finder application!